 Since the Global strategy came into effect in 2010 the Member States of WHO have negotiated a Framework for Engagement with Non-State Actors (FENSA).
-This has been criticised for not being stringent enough to handle all aspects of conflict of interest in public health policy making.
-There has been further criticism about the implementation of the FENSA agreement.
+This has been criticised for not being stringent enough to handle all aspects of conflict of interest in public health policy making22.
+There has been further criticism about the implementation of the FENSA agreement23.
 FENSA is clear in pointing to the challenges related to the health harming industries where "WHO will exercise particular caution".
-This applies for engagement with private sector entities "in particular those that are related to noncommunicable diseases and their determinants" (FENSA, para 45).
-Since alcohol is identified as one of the NCD risk factors the need for "particular caution" applies to the alcohol industry, which, as demonstrated in the previous section, is saddled with conflict of interest.
-The language in the WHA Programme budget document (A72/4) had a worrying paragraph where alcohol industry was grouped together in a paragraph with a number of other entities on (...) "forging multistakeholder partnerships and alliances that mobilize and share knowledge, assess progress, provide services and raise awareness about people living with and affected by poor health.
-In accordance with WHO's Framework for Engagement with Non-State Actors, the Secretariat will establish or strengthen specific mechanisms with the food and non-alcoholic beverage industry; economic operators in alcohol production and trade; the pharmaceutical industry; consumer organizations; private health facilities and private practitioners; consumer organizations; investment industry (promoting health-related Sustainable Development Goals and innovation); information technology, telecoms and marketing industries (to identify opportunities for scaling up processes); and civil society organizations."25
+This applies for engagement with private sector entities "in particular those that are related to noncommunicable diseases and their determinants"24 (FENSA, para 45).
+Since alcohol is identified as one of the NCD risk factors the need for "particular caution" applies to the alcohol industry, which as demonstrated in the previous section is saddled with conflict of interest.
+The language in the WHA Programme budget document (A72/4) had a worrying paragraph where alcohol was grouped together in one paragraph that starts with "multistakeholder partnership and alliances." (p.
+74): "forging multistakeholder partnerships and alliances that mobilize and share knowledge, assess progress, provide services and raise awareness about people living with and affected by poor health.
+In accordance with WHO's Framework for Engagement with Non-State Actors, the Secretariat will establish or strengthen specific mechanisms with the food and non-alcoholic beverage industry; economic operators in alcohol production and trade; the pharmaceutical industry; consumer organizations; private health facilities and private practitioners; consumer organizations; investment industry (promoting health-related Sustainable Development Goals and innovation);